Blog Corner Image

 Image credit: Agrivoltaics: How Solar and Farmland can Fight Climate Change (solarreviews.com)

-Agrivoltaics!
-This relatively new form of farming takes advantage of the power of the sun to help crops grow while also generating electricity.
+Using the power of the sun solves a host of problems such as reducing farmers’ energy costs, optimizing land use, reducing evaporation, and lowering costs through efficiencies.
+It is also known as solar sharing where the same land is used to grow crops and solar energy production.
+This relatively new solution takes advantage of the power of the sun to help crops grow while also generating electricity.
 And with climate change a hot-button issue, agrivoltaics could be a key part of our sustainable future.

 Increase crop yields while also using fewer resources

-Agrivoltaics, or the practice of growing crops in close proximity to solar panels, may be one solution in a toolkit of solutions.
-Agrivoltaics is also known as solar sharing where the same land is used to grow crops and solar energy production.
-Agrivoltaics can optimize land usage and create a more efficient system.
+Agrivoltaics, or the practice of growing crops in close proximity to solar panels, is one solution in a toolkit of solutions.
 Researchers are still exploring all of the potential benefits of agrivoltaics, but early results look promising.
 So far, it appears that this approach can reduce water usage, lower fertilizer needs, reduce temperatures in the vicinity of the plants, and improve crop yields.
 Agrivoltaics could be a game-changer for agriculture, and we could see more widespread adoption in the years to come.

 “Part of it [agrivoltaics] is making renewable energy better. … a simple idea like growing your plants under solar panels can solve some important problems.
 This work truly is at the nexus of food, energy, and water science.”